CamilleRungette/ChatonPower/README.md

 ## Team :
-This is a RRCSS Team &copy project :
+This is a RRCSSTeam project :
 - Romain Genestre
 - Ryan Zidago
 - Camille Rungette